Reorganization of columnar architecture in the growing visual cortex

-To follow the development of OD column spacing in individual animals we visualized OD columns in cat V1 by chronic optical imaging experiments over the same period (N = 3 hemispheres, total range: PD30-PD94). \textbf{Figure \ref{fig:wavelengths}b} shows the layout of OD columns at different ages in one of the studied cases (data are high-pass filtered, see \textbf{Methods}).
-Again, we quantified column spacings of OD columns by the wavelet-method.
-As shown in \textbf{Figure \ref{fig:wavelengths}c}, we found no systematic increase of column spacings in individual animals, thus confirming the conclusions drawn from the 2-DG/proline data.
-Column spacing estimates based on optical recordings exhibited a larger variability compared to the 2-DG/proline data.
-This might be explained by the substantial interareal variability of OD column spacing \cite{Kaschube:2003p430} and the fact that the recorded regions spanned only a small portion of V1 and possibly shifted with age.
-Taken together, both the 2-DG/proline data and the chronic optical recordings demonstrate that the postnatal growth of the primary visual cortex is not accompanied by a corresponding increase in the spacing of OD columns, strongly arguing against the balloon scenario.
+To follow the development column spacings in individuals we visualized OD columns by chronic optical imaging ({N=3} hemispheres, total age range: PD30-PD98) (Fig. \ref{fig:area_increase}E).
+We quantified their spacings by the above wavelet-method (Fig. \ref{fig:area_increase}F).
+While column spacings based on optical recordings exhibited larger variability compared to the 2DG/proline data (Fig. \ref{fig:area_increase}F), we found no systematic increase of column spacings in individual animals, thus confirming the conclusions drawn from the 2DG/proline data.
+Increased variability might be explained by the substantial interareal variability of OD column spacings \cite{Kaschube:2003p430} together with the fact that the imaged regions were much smaller than V1 and may have shifted with age.

+Taken together, both the 2-DG/proline data and the chronic optical recordings demonstrate that the postnatal growth of cat V1 is not accompanied by a corresponding increase in the spacing of OD columns, strongly arguing against the balloon scenario.